AI-and-Cultural-Computing/caicc_intensive_week2/stable_diffusion_demo_activity.md

 - "latent noise" matrix (you can fix the seed of the generator, to generate reproducable images)
   -  This allows you to produce the same image each time, for a given prompt (`latents` keyword)
 - Adjust number of steps taken: Increases quality slows inference(`num_inference_steps` keyword)
-- Prompt Test - Required argument.
+- Prompt text - First positional argument, no keyword needed.
   - Check out recommended readings from this week to learn more about prompt generation.
-- Guidance Scale - how closely prompt is followed by model (`guidance_scale` keyword)
+- Guidance Scale - how closely prompt is followed by the model (`guidance_scale` keyword)
 - There is also a scheduler option (adjusts the method of denoising image - won't be used in this demo)

 ## STEP 2 - generating images with more control